Universality of Effective Central Charge in Interface CFTs: Acknowledgments

 \section{Acknowledgments}

 We thank Constantin Bachas, Horacio Casini, and Gonzalo Torroba for useful discussions.
 AK, HS, and MW are supported in part by the U.S. Department of Energy under Grant No. DE-SC0022021 and a grant from the Simons Foundation (Grant 651440, AK).
 The work by YK and HO is supported in part by the U.S. Department of Energy, Office of Science, Office of High Energy Physics, under Award Number DE-SC0011632.
 In addition, YK is supported by the Brinson Prize Fellowship at Caltech.
 HO is supported in part by the Simons Investigator Award (MP-SIP-00005259), the World Premier International Research Center Initiative, MEXT, Japan, and JSPS Grants-in-Aid for Scientific Research 20K03965 and 23K03379.
+This work was performed in part at the Aspen Center for Physics, which is supported by NSF grant PHY-1607611.